orcfax/docs/docs/FAQ/faq-1.md

 This is a very lucrative attack vector for bad actors as introducing false oracle data can trigger large financial payouts from smart contract scripts.
-Unfortunately, there are significant challenges to preventing a so-called “man-in-the-middle” attack and proving that external real-world data introduced to smart contracts can be trusted to be authentic and accurate.
+Unfortunately, there are significant challenges to preventing a so-called "man-in-the-middle" attack and proving that external real-world data introduced to smart contracts can be trusted to be authentic and accurate.

 Most oracle providers provide little to no traceability on how their